Safi Morocco Travel Guide

 Purchase ceramics directly from artisans on Pottery Hill.
 This ensures artisans receive a fair price for their work, rather than a percentage from a middleman.

-Make informed choices for a responsible journey.
+Make informed choices for an ethical journey.

 Purchase ceramics directly from artisans on Pottery Hill.

-Support family-run restaurants and street food vendors.
+Support family-family-owned eateries and street food vendors.

 Engage local residents for tours and insights.